RPGAMERZS/Emblems/README.md

-Emblem v1.0.3
-Emblem is plugin which displays the unique symbols to the players nametag or tablist and more!
-Overview Dependencies Updates (2) Reviews (1) History Analytics Edits

 Emblem Plugin — Customizable Cosmetics for Your Server

 Add a cosmetic emblem system to your server inspired by MinemenClub!
 Let your players customize and display unique emblems to stand out in-game.